dm-devtech/bank_tech_test/README.md

  Statement.js    |     100 |       75 |     100 |     100 | 13
  Transactions.js |     100 |    82.35 |     100 |     100 | 16,22,32
 -----------------|---------|----------|---------|---------|-------------------

+### Edge cases
+- User cannot enter negative number to withdraw() or deposit()
+- User can enter decimal figure to withdraw() or deposit()
+- Date format should be DD-MM-YYYY.
+If date includes / or . then an error will appear.

+### User Stories
+- As a user so that I can manage my account I need to be able to deposit and withdraw to my account
+- As a user so that my transactions are dated I need to be able to give a transaction date
+- As a user so that I can see my account status I need to print a bank statement of my transactions
+- As a user so that I can see the movements on my account I need to see a balance on my statement that updates for each transaction
+- As a user so that I can identify deposits and withdrawals on my statement, withdrawals should be debits and deposits should be credits